rempferg/espresso/doc/sphinx/electrokinetics.rst

    This restricts the application of the model to monovalent ions and moderate charge densities.
-At higher valencies or densities, overcharging and layering effects can occur, which lead to non-monotonic charge densities and potentials, that can not be covered by a mean-field model such as Poisson-Boltzmann or this one.
+At higher valencies or densities, overcharging and layering effects can occur, which lead to non-monotonic charge densities and potentials that can not be covered by a mean-field model such as Poisson-Boltzmann or this one.

    Even in salt free systems containing only counter ions, the